ansible-content-lab/cloud-deploy/README.md

 - `ec2_prefix`: The prefix that will appear in the names of all AWS resources (VPC, subnets, security groups, etc.) created in this demo.
 - `application`: As this demo supports more applications, this variable will indicate which application was deployed.
 This value is used to mark newly created instances via AWS tags.
 - `num_instances`: The number of linux instances to deploy.
 This value will be overridden by the one specified in the Ansible Tower Workflow Template.
 - `ec2_image_id`: The AMI used to deploy linux.
-In the sample file, this is RHEL 8.
+In the sample file, this is **RHEL 8**.
 - `ec2_wait`: Determines whether to wait for the ec2 instance to reach its desired state before returning from creation.
 - `ec2_vpc_subnet`: The IP Subnet assigned to the AWS subnet that is created.
 - `ec2_vpc_cidr`: The IP Subnet assigned to the AWS VPC that is created.
 - `ec2_root_volume_size`: The size of the Elastic Block Store volumes tied to the linux instances created, in GB.
 - `from_snow`: This indicates whether or not the Workflow Template was called from ServiceNow, or Ansible Tower.
 When this value is `true`, a ServiceNow Change Request is created and modified/closed as the Workflow Template progresses.
 - `instance_username`: The default username which is used to log into the newly created linux instances.
-For RHEL 8, this is ***ec2-user***.
+For RHEL 8, this is **ec2-user**.

 # linux_users

-Description of linux users
+A list of users to add to the provisioned linux instances.
+These users will have the ability to use privilege escalation, and also be forced to create a password when they first log in via SSH private key.

+# Credentials

+This demonstration requires credentials in order to integrate with other platforms.
+The credential files in this repository are all encrypted with ansible-vault, and the ansible-vault credential is passed to every Job template where credentials are required.
+Each of these files must be present in order for this demonstration to work; the variables in each credential file is listed here:

+# gmail_creds

+# redhat-activation-key

+# snow_creds

+# tower_creds
 <!---
 The goal of this repository is to demonstrate self-service provisioning of cloud infrastructure and applications using [Ansible Automation Platform](https://www.ansible.com/products/automation-platform) on the backend, and [ServiceNow](https://www.servicenow.com/now-platform.html) to start the process.